Making a living from home, using your voice and choosing your own hours. It sounds like a dream. But for thousands globally, it’s a daily reality.

 Q: Did you complete any voice-over courses or training to become a voice actor?

 The answers are pretty diverse from the Voquent community.
-Some of our respondents indicated that they had no formal training when starting out in their career, but almost all have booked sessions or classes with experienced coaches or mentors eventually.
+Some of our respondents indicated that they had no formal training when starting in their careers.
+Still, almost all have booked sessions or classes with experienced coaches or mentors eventually.

 One of the respondents, Richard Savage, said: